%

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in New Castle (20% down at 7%) is approximately $1,230/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,421.
-The median rent of $880/mo is significantly less than buying — this rent-vs-buy gap is one of the strongest indicators of sustainable rental demand.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in New Castle (20% down at 7%) is approximately $984/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,175/mo.
+The median rent of $880/mo is dramatically less than buying — this 25% rent-vs-buy discount is one of the strongest indicators of sustainable rental demand, as most residents find renting far more affordable than ownership.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $880 in rent and $1,175 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in New Castle is $60,888, with a population of 50,000 growing at 0.9% per year.
 New Castle is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Moderate population growth indicates a stable economic foundation.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors